lhapaipai/pentatrion-fontello-cli/README.md

 # Pentatrion Fontello CLI

-Create at the root of the project
+## Installation

 ```bash
 pnpm add pentatrion-fontello-cli
 ```

+Create at the root of the project

 ```js
 // fontello.config.js